JazzXHiro/Obsidian/1 - Rough Notes/Temp.md

 -  Main Class
 	- You switch with a god damn inventory item
 	- When u use the stone
+		- The stone decides the class level fight based on player's progression(Early/Mid/End)
-		- it checks if the player has already unlocked
+		- it checks if the player has already unlocked the class via the class level fight
+			- if not teleport the character to the level

+- Sub class
+			-

 ---
 # Reference